Frequently Asked Questions

 The credits awarded on successful completion of the PSI courses are confirmed by the Examinations Boards that meet in July and October..

 |Is there a minimum attendance requirement?||Yes, students will not gain credits if they are not able to attend at least half the course.
 The reason for this is that the training is heavily dependent on practical work in class.|

-If you believe you have extenuating circumstances whilst taking a course provided by the Cardiff Centre for Lifelong Learning, you should make this known to either the course tutor or Elsa Cowie as soon as possible.
+If you believe you have extenuating circumstances whilst taking a course provided by Cardiff University Continuing and Professional Education, you should make this known to the course tutor as soon as you become aware of them.

 For further information on what kinds of circumstances are likely/unlikely to be accepted see:

 |What is the DPSI?||DPSI stands for Diploma in Public Service Interpreting.
 This diploma can be obtained by sitting an external examination run independently by the Chartered Institute of Linguists (CIoL).
 You can find further information on this and other qualifications on their website (www.ciol.org.uk) under “Qualifications”.

 Our courses are designed to support students in their preparation for the DPSI examination but the fee for that exam is not included in our fees.
 Entry to the exam is a separate procedure for which separate fees are payable.
 The DPSI is set at levels 6 and 5 (5 for the written translations) whereas our PSI courses are set at level 4.

 Students who do not wish to sit the DPSI examination are also welcome to attend our courses.

 |What does the DPSI examination consist of?||There are five units, three oral and two written.